Preparing for Alabama’s New Mental Health Consent Laws: What Therapists Need to Know

 Effective Date: October 1, 2025

-• Develop and adopt policies for annual parental notification
+• Develop and adopt annual parental notification policies

-• Create consent forms and procedures for mental health services
+• Create consent forms for mental health services

 📋 Daily Practice Checklist

-• [ ] Verify student’s age and consent status
+• Verify minor’s age and eligibility for independent consent

 For Emergency Situations: